Your baby is never satisfied after breastfeeding, despite frequent and long nursing sessions. Learn 4 reasons why (and how to change it).

 3. You forget that fussiness is normal

 Sometimes, we simply have to remember that fussiness is normal during the newborn stage.
-This is when babies cry the most, have crazy gas issues, and seem to be the most inconsolable.
+This is when babies cry the most, have gas issues, and seem to be the most inconsolable.

 Just because your baby used to sleep in three-hour stretches, doesn’t mean he won’t ever have a rough night again.
-Speak to any newborn mom, and she’ll tell you at least one episode when her baby cried and felt extra needy.
+Speak to any newborn parent, and she’ll tell you at least one episode when her baby cried and felt extra needy.

 And should you truly feel concerned, reach out to a lactation consultant or find a support group like La Leche League.
 They can evaluate for particular issues that could be making breastfeeding more difficult than it needs to be.